4lhc/MiBand-HRX/README.md

 Library to work with Xiaomi MiBand HRX Edition Accelerometer Data.
 Intended for extraction of accelerometer data only, for experimentaions with ROS and gesture recognition.

-I couldn't find a solution that worked with MiBand HRX edition as the HRX edition.
+I couldn't find a solution that worked with MiBand HRX edition.
+This repo is forked from [creotiv/MiBand2](https://github.com/creotiv/MiBand2) and modified to work with HRX bands.

-The below commands were helpful in identification of services and characteristics specific to HRX bands.
-Xiaomi doesn't provide user descriptions for the services and characteristics.
+The following commands were helpful in identification of services and characteristics specific to HRX bands.
+Xiaomi doesn't provide user descriptions for the services and characteristics, which makes it harder.
+There are plenty of reverse engineered solutions for MiBand2 & 3 which were extremely [helpful](#sources--references).

 #### List services